isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - The United Kingdom
 - The United States

-The VTP comes with <a href="/vtl/conditions">conditions</a> of travel under the VTL that the applicant must comply with.
+The VTP can only be used for travel on designated VTL flights.
+It comes with <a href="/vtl/conditions">conditions</a> of travel under the VTL that the applicant must comply with.

 Singapore Citizens and Permanent Residents do not need to apply for a VTP to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval.
 Please click <a href="/vtl/requirements-and-process">here</a> for more information on the requirements.